Farhans-Lair/inventory-system/README.md

 # InventoryMS

+*A production-style microservices inventory management system — portfolio and learning project demonstrating real-world AWS architecture, CI/CD automation, and full-stack distributed-systems engineering.*

+Repository: `github.com/Farhans-Lair/inventory-system` &nbsp;|&nbsp; Region: AWS ap-south-1 (Mumbai) &nbsp;|&nbsp; Branch: `master`

+---

+## 1. Overview

-A production-style microservices inventory management system built as a portfolio and learning project.
-The goal was to demonstrate real-world AWS architecture, CI/CD, and full-stack engineering skills — not a toy CRUD app, but a system that works through real distributed-systems problems: RBAC, tab-isolated JWT auth, Module Federation micro-frontends, infrastructure hardening, observability, and deployment automation.
+InventoryMS is not a toy CRUD app.
+It works through real distributed-systems problems: role-based access control, tab-isolated JWT authentication with refresh-token rotation, Module Federation micro-frontends, infrastructure hardening, observability, and deployment automation on AWS.
+The system is deliberately built and iterated to reflect production engineering practices at a portfolio-appropriate cost point.

-## Live deployment
+### Live deployment

-The app runs on AWS ECS in `ap-south-1` (Mumbai), fronted by an Application Load Balancer:
+The application runs on AWS ECS (EC2 launch type) in `ap-south-1`, fronted by an Application Load Balancer:

 ```
 http://<project>-<environment>-alb-<id>.ap-south-1.elb.amazonaws.com/
 ```

-> **Note on HTTPS:** The ALB currently only listens on HTTP (port 80).
-Adding HTTPS requires a custom domain and an ACM certificate — AWS will not issue a TLS certificate for the raw `*.elb.amazonaws.com` hostname.
-Since registering a domain incurs cost, HTTP is used for this portfolio project.
-The infrastructure is ready for HTTPS: once a domain is pointed at the ALB, adding an ACM certificate and an HTTPS listener is a one-time Terraform change.
+> **Note on HTTPS:** HTTPS is optional and gated on a `domain_name` Terraform variable — when unset (the default), the ALB serves HTTP-only, since AWS will not issue an ACM certificate for a raw `*.elb.amazonaws.com` hostname and registering a domain incurs cost.
+When a domain is supplied, Terraform provisions an ACM certificate, Route 53 records, and an HTTPS listener automatically.

 ---

-## Architecture
+## 2. Architecture

+Five independent Spring Boot microservices sit behind a single ALB with path-based routing, backed by one shared RDS MySQL instance using separate schemas per service. `reporting-service` reads `inventorydb` directly (read-only, via its own RDS read replica) and owns no schema of its own. `notification-service` is internal-only, invoked by `inventory-service` when stock thresholds are breached — it is never called from the frontend.

 ```
                        ┌─────────────────────────────────┐